 I took my dresses off the hangers and folded them flat.
 Most are cotton sundresses with spaghetti straps.
 The hems fall mid-thigh, so I can feel the air against my knees as I'm walking.
 After my first summer in New York, I exchanged dresses with bright colors for darker ones.
 Fewer comments on the street.
 The shape stayed the same.
 I folded the other clothes into piles, and when they started to lean, made a pile of throwaways.
 The throwaway pile included sweaters whose knit had come undone (they would only further unravel) and the dense navy sweater that lost its softness when I accidentally washed it with the others.

 I reluctantly dropped the gold and black sandals I wore everyday last summer into the trash can.
-I considered reaching back in for them, but I closed the lid instead.
+I considered reaching back for them, but I closed the lid instead.
 The sandals’ straps were held together by safety pins and the soles had worn so thin I could feel the uneven surface of the sidewalk.
 If I had taken the sandals to a cobbler sooner, maybe the straps could have been reattached, but the fabric disintegrated.
 The pieces no longer reach each other.

 Each summer I fall in love with one pair of hopelessly delicate sandals and walk for miles each day in them.
 When I have nothing else to do, I walk; when I am lonely, I walk; when I don't understand, I walk.
 I look at the tops of buildings and what little I can see of the sky.
-My chin is always raised in the city.
+My chin is always raised in a city.
 I miss looking straight and seeing sky.
 I used to buy white garbage bags, and now I buy black ones.
 I say (to myself, because no one else notices the color of my trash bags) that I switched because the black ones are more durable.
 That is true.
 It is also harder to see the outlines of objects I've thrown away.